Borg vs McEnroe: Synopsis

-In 1980, disciplined Swedish tennis champion, Björn Borg and abrasive American upstart, John McEnroe prepare to compete at Wimbledon.
+In 1980, disciplined Swedish tennis champion Björn Borg and abrasive American upstart John McEnroe prepare to compete at Wimbledon.
 As the number one ranked player in the world, Borg is under enormous pressure to win his fifth consecutive Wimbledon title.
-Living in Monaco with his fiancée, Mariana, Borg is uncomfortable with his celebrity and Mariana struggles with the lack of control over their lives.
+Living in Monaco with his fiancée, Mariana, Borg is uncomfortable with his celebrity status and Mariana struggles with the lack of control over their lives.

 Taking up tennis at an early age, young Borg is suspended due to angry outbursts on the court.
-Retired champion and Davis Cup captain Lennart Bergelin notices Borg's potential and his unusual backhand, and becomes his coach.
+Retired champion and Davis Cup captain Lennart Bergelin notices Borg's potential and his unusual backhand, then becomes his coach.
 Borg struggles with his temper and clashes with Bergelin, who is pressured to enter 15-year-old Björn as the youngest ever Davis Cup player.
-Bergelin relents, but urges Borg to hide his emotions and channel them into his game.
+Bergelin relents but urges Borg to hide his emotions and channel them into his game.

 As a child, McEnroe idolizes Borg and is a gifted student but struggles with his parents' high expectations.
 By age 21, McEnroe is tennis' number two ranked player and a rising star, determined to win his first Wimbledon title.
-In sharp contrast to the famously unflappable Borg, McEnroe is prone to aggressive outbursts and confrontations with umpires, much like Borg in his youth.
+In sharp comparison to the famously unflappable Borg, McEnroe is also prone to aggressive outbursts and confrontations with umpires, much like Borg in his youth.

 Arriving in London, Borg sets out his meticulous Wimbledon routine, and McEnroe draws his own tournament bracket on his hotel room wall.
 They proceed through the first and second rounds, and McEnroe and fellow player Vitas Gerulaitis discuss rumors of Borg's superstitious habits, including fine-tuning his rackets and cooling rooms to lower his heart rate.

-When his third round match is paused due to rain, an overwhelmed Borg lashes out at Bergelin and Mariana.
+When his third-round match is paused due to rain, an overwhelmed Borg lashes out at Bergelin and Mariana.
 Flashbacks to Borg winning his first French Open in 1974 and Wimbledon two years later, as each tournament's youngest player ever, emphasize the pressure his career has placed on him.
 That night, Bergelin and Mariana commiserate over the toll Björn's success has taken on their lives.